History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 13. Italians.

-A certain place is occupied by small Krymchaks, Karaites.
+A certain place is occupied by the small Krymchaks and Karaites.

 The ethnic history of the peninsula is complex and dramatic.
 Its national composition has never been the same.

-In the Tauride Mountains, according to the notes of the Roman historian Plinnius, in the 2nd century BC. about 30 peoples lived.
+In the Tauride Mountains, according to the notes of the Roman historian Plinnius, in the 2nd century BC.
+About 30 peoples lived there.

-• The island became a haven for warlike Goths, their settlements existed until the 15th century.
+• The island became a refuge for the warlike Goths; their settlements existed until the 15th century.

-• There was also an original people - the Karaites, who were famous for their vibrant culture.
+• A distinctive people, the Karaites, were also noted here, famous for their vibrant culture.

-FROM unusual story Karaites can be found in the Judaic fortress of Chufut-kale.
+WITH unusual story Karaites can be met in the Judean fortress of Chufut-Kale.

-• Another hysterical Crimean people is the Krymchaks, who were subjected to genocide during the capture of the peninsula;
+• Another hysterical Crimean people are the Krymchaks, who were subjected to genocide during the capture of the peninsula;

 • Russian settlements appeared in the 9th-10th centuries.
-This is due to the military campaigns of the princes Vladimir, Bravlin.
-Then, in 1783, the mass settlement of Crimea by serfs from the Russian Empire began;
+This is due to the military campaigns of princes Vladimir and Bravlin.
+Then, in 1783, the massive settlement of Crimea by serfs from the Russian Empire began;

 • The history and culture of Ukraine is closely intertwined with the peninsula.
-A close connection was established back in the days of the Crimean Khanate: there is both bilateral trade and military raids against each other;
+A close connection was established back in the days of the Crimean Khanate: there was bilateral trade and military raids on each other;

-• In the XVIII - XIX centuries national liberation uprisings passed and the Crimea became a place of exile for Poles and Lithuanians;
+• In the XVIII - 19th centuries national liberation uprisings took place and Crimea became a place of exile for Poles and Lithuanians;

-• Crimean history and culture is connected with the Greeks, they appeared here in ancient times and founded their colonies in the Kerch region, near Evpatoria;
+• Crimean history and culture are connected with the Greeks; they appeared here in ancient times and founded their colonies in the Kerch region, near Evpatoria;

-Surb-Khach temple, Yalta church are monuments of Armenian architecture.
-Arriving here, visit these attractions either as part of excursions or on your own.
+Surb-Khach Temple, Yalta Church are monuments of Armenian architecture.
+When you arrive here, visit these attractions either as part of excursions or on your own.

-Feodosia and Stary Krym are also called Crimean Armenia.
+Feodosia and Old Crimea are also called Crimean Armenia.

-The stone-cutting art brought by the Armenians can be traced in many architectural monuments: mosques, mausoleums, palaces.
+The stone-cutting art brought by the Armenians can be seen in many architectural monuments: mosques, mausoleums, palaces.

-• The Genoese, the descendants of navigators and conquerors, also left a significant mark on the cultural and historical heritage.
+• The Genoese, descendants of sailors and conquerors, also left a significant mark on the cultural and historical heritage.

-• The Crimean Tatars are a fusion of the tribes of ancient Taurica and nomadic peoples: the Khazars, Pechenegs, Kipchak priests, etc., who came to the Crimea in waves.
+• The Crimean Tatars are a fusion of tribes of ancient Taurica and nomadic peoples: Khazars, Pechenegs, Kipchak priests, etc., who came to Crimea in waves.
 The unification process has not ended even now.
 There are still differences between the southern coastal, mountain and steppe populations;

-• For many centuries, settled Crimean gypsies lived among the indigenous people.
-Some castes were engaged in jewelry and gardening.
+• For many centuries, settled Crimean gypsies lived among the indigenous inhabitants.
+Some castes were engaged in jewelry making and gardening.

-The Crimean Tatar music received its modern sound from the music of the Crimean gypsies. her for a long time only representatives of this people were engaged in Crimea, although they adapted it to tastes local population.
+Crimean Tatar music received its modern sound from the music of the Crimean gypsies.
+By her for a long time in Crimea, only representatives of this people practiced, although they adapted it to their tastes local population.
 When you come here, be sure to listen to their songs.

 Dzhankoy is considered the center of the Crimean gypsies.
 Here they preserved the traditional values of life in the camp.

-Crimea is a European island, the architecture, the painting of which was influenced by the culture of Greece and Rome, Byzantium, the Mediterranean.
+Crimea is a European island whose architecture and painting were influenced by the culture of Greece and Rome, Byzantium, and the Mediterranean.

-The Muslim faith of Asia Minor influenced the culture of the Crimea in the late Middle Ages.
+The Asia Minor Muslim faith influenced the culture of Crimea during the late Middle Ages.

-Each nation that arrived on the territory of Crimea at one time or another left its mark, brought its culture and traditions here.
+Each people who arrived on the territory of Crimea at one time or another left their mark and brought their culture and traditions here.

 Architecture

-The architecture is represented by ancient Greek, Italian, Tatar, Armenian structures.
+The architecture is represented by ancient Greek, Italian, Tatar, Armenian buildings.
 But this categorical statement is not entirely true.
-In the period of the XV-XVIII centuries, there was a complete interweaving of the architectural styles of the Turks, Armenians and Tatars.
+In the period of the XV-XVIII centuries there was a complete interweaving of the architectural styles of the Turks, Armenians and Tatars.

 When the peninsula joined the Russian Empire, the architectural style changed and now developed in the direction of Russian culture.

-During this period, magnificent palaces of the Russian aristocracy, public buildings were erected: sanatoriums, tenement houses, etc.
+During this period, magnificent palaces of the Russian aristocracy and public buildings were erected: sanatoriums, apartment buildings, etc.

-There are many monuments of culture, history and architecture in Crimea, built according to the designs of the famous Yalta architect N.P.
+There are many cultural, historical and architectural monuments in Crimea, built according to the designs of the famous Yalta architect N.P.
 Krasnova:

 1. Lydian Palace;